Manor Lakes

 Manor Lakes's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Manor Lakes' health metrics are close to national benchmarks, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Manor Lakes' health metrics are close to national benchmarks, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover rate in Manor Lakes is approximately 52% of the total population (~7,954 people), which is slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-The most common medical conditions are asthma and mental health issues, affecting 6.9% and 5.9% of residents respectively.
+Private health cover rate is approximately 52% of the total population (~7,954 people), leading the average SA2 area, compared to Greater Melbourne's 56.7%.
+Asthma and mental health issues are the most common medical conditions, impacting 6.9 and 5.9% of residents respectively.
 80.7% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-As of 4.9% of Manor Lakes' population is aged 65 and over (747 people), which is lower than Greater Melbourne's 15.1%.
-Health outcomes among seniors in Manor Lakes present some challenges but rank lower nationally than the broader population.
+The area has 4.9% of residents aged 65 and over (747 people), lower than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health